usnistgov/OSCAL/source/roadmap.html.md

 - Consistent performance of assessments, regardless of system type

 ## The OSCAL approach
-OSCAL is being developed over a series of phases using an agile development approach.
+OSCAL is being developed leveraging an incremental, agile approach.
 Through a series of development sprints, increased value is provided with a focus on 80% of the solution that can be implemented in 20% of the time.
-OSCAL is a community-driven, NIST-led project inviting the community to participate in the framing and development of this new standard of standards.
+OSCAL is a community-driven, NIST-led project, with an opened invition to the community to participate in the framing and development of this new standard of standards.
 User stories can be created and submitted directly into GitHub per the requirements defined in the OSCAL CONTRIBUTING.MD.

 ### OSCAL Guiding Principles